 Oil and Gas Terminal Facility in South East Asia

-Mixtures of varying sludge content and piles of varying heights were smoldering to evaluate the performance of the system.
-Soils concentrations before and after treatment were compared to assess sludge treatment effectiveness, and in-pile temperatures and emissions were monitored to track the progression of the combustion reaction.
+Mixtures of varying sludge content and piles of varying heights were processed to evaluate the performance of the system.
+Soils concentrations before and after treatment were compared to assess treatment effectiveness, and in-pile temperatures and emissions were monitored to track the treatment process.
 Analytical data shows excellent treatment efficiency (TABLE 1).
 These data were confirmed through visual comparison of the mixture before and after system operation (IMAGE 3).

-The STARx technology is a rapid, safe, and low cost treatment options for oil-water separator sludge and hydrocarbon-impacted soils.
+The STARx technology is a rapid, safe, and low cost treatment option for oil-water separator sludge and hydrocarbon-impacted soils.

 - Demonstrated self-sustaining smoldering combustion (i.e., no energy input into the system following ignition);

 - Is a lower cost alternative to traditional sludge disposal practices;

 - Reduced sludge concentrations to non-detect levels demonstrating excellent treatment efficiency.